• Skip to main content

 OTD 6V09 Doctoral Capstone Experience (14 credit hours)

-In-depth experience in one or more of the following areas: clinical practice, research, leadership, program and policy development, advocacy, education and/or theory development.
-This experience requires application and synthesis of professional knowledge and concentrated skills with 560 hours of a mentored doctoral capstone experience in the student’s selected area.
+In-depth experience in one or more of the following areas: clinical skills, research skills, administration, program development and evaluation, policy development, advocacy, education, and/or leadership.
+The mentored doctoral capstone experience requires the application and synthesis of professional knowledge and concentrated skills over 14 weeks, with students participating in capstone experience activities for at least 32 hours a week, in the student’s selected area.

 OTD 6309 Doctoral Capstone Project (3 credit hours)